leonardo-anjos/sd-chat/README.md

 - Socket : this class is used by the server to declare a Socket object, which the server uses to send and receive data from the client

-### client
-To communicate with the server, the client uses one single socket which’s an object from Socket class, to send and receive data from server